Universiteit Leiden

 Tabs: from general to specific

-If you have selected your study programme, you will sometime see more than one tab on a page:
+If you have selected your study programme or exchange faculty, you will sometimes see more than one tab on a page:

-- The tab on the right contains information from your study programme.
+• The tab on the right contains information for students on your study programme, or for exchange students at this faculty.

 Your student card is your proof of registration as a student of Leiden University.
 The student card is a digital card and can be found in the University Leiden app after activation.